Epigenetic signatures of MS: from brain to blood

 - Postgraduate Scholarship - $96,000 for 2014 – 2016

-- With support from the Trish MS Research Foundation
+- Funding received from the Trish MS Research Foundation

 microRNAs (miRNAs) are molecules that are used by cells to control gene activity by different cell types.
 Since the genome of each cell is identical, this is one of the mechanisms by which characteristics of individual cell types are controlled. miRNAs are known to play roles in cell growth, cell death and development of tissue types. miRNAs are also known to play a role in disease processes.